charlesslv/symfony4-dev/README.md

 ## Doing

-> **Copy/Past .env.dist and rename it to .env and edit it to add connection information of your database.**
+> **Copy/Past .env.dist and rename it to .env then edit it to add connection information of your database.**

 Install project
 ```sh